Browser Based Authentication

 AJAX Spider Integration

-The AJAX Spider with automatically login if a user is specified which is in a context that uses Browser Based Authentication.
+The AJAX Spider will automatically login if a user is specified which is in a context that uses Browser Based Authentication.

 Note that this uses the Selenium integration detailed below, so any browsers launched manually will also be logged in if the AJAX spider is performing an authenticated scan using Browser Based Authentication.